NAndOr-Labs-Studio/PYNQtorch/README.md

 ## Building from Source

-Builing from source may take some patience to success.
-However, hardware part should be easy so, grep hardware building on the start.
+Building from source may require some patience to succeed.
+However, hardware part should be easy so, start with hardware building.

 ### HLS part